Se76/Q1_Turbin3_SVM_Se76/comments_on_svm.md

-# 1. Desciption of my focusing area
+# 1. Description of my focusing area

 ### Disclaimer: I will be firstly very high level for a little moment to describe infrustructure in general, then I will come to something more specific.